 - Domestic violence

-It is in your Strength of Wisdom and Character to Seek Professional Support
+It is in your Strength of Wisdom & Character to Seek Professional Support

-Live your Life in Positive and Constructive ways that will help you to bring Happiness, Health, Healing, Vitality and Forgiveness
+That will Guide and Empower you to – Live your Life in Positive and Constructive ways to bring Happiness, Health, Healing and Vitality back to your life